 Removing marks from a limestone fireplace can be a trick job.
 Often limestone fireplaces are fitting by gas engineers who are fitting the fireplace at the same time.
 They unlike tiles are not aware of how porous the limestone surround can be.
-As a result, the wonder surrounds are not sealed and often stain very easily.
+As a result, the wonderful surrounds are not sealed and often stain very easily.
 A tea cup or glass of red wine left of top, then knocked over can be all it takes to have a very unsightly stain on your fireplace.

 In this post we are looking at a different type of stain that can also look unsightly in your marble or limestone fireplace.
 Watermarks, which can be caused by spills or from a leak or a flood in your house can be very tricky to remove.
 The picture below shows a fireplace effect by a burst pipe, which ended up flooding the floor and walls and causing the water marks in this limestone fireplace.

 Once the rooms where completely dried out, very deep water marks, we’re left on both the right and left hand side of the fire.
 Cleaning alone will remove most of the staining and marks, however if the stains are very deep a stain remover would be needed.

 To remove these deeper marks a specialist stain remover needs to be used.
 This would need to be made up at the correct concentrate and applied to the fireplace.

 We purchase this solution from The Tile Master.co.uk.
 They sell 2 products that can clean and remove the stains,